ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: codeblock}

-1. Create a new ssh-key resource or use an existing ssh-key by referring to the ssh-key data source.
+1. Create a ssh-key resource or use an existing ssh-key by referring to the ssh-key data source.
 For more information, see the Terraform documentation on [ibm_is_ssh_key](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_ssh_key).

    ```terraform
    resource "ibm_is_ssh_key" "example_sshkey" {